RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/overview.md

 ![btc-staking-flow](../../../../static/img/btc-staking/btc-staking-flow.png)

-Core Chain's implementation of BTC Native Staking is completely non-custodial, i.e., users can keep their BTC assets on the Bitcoin network without bridging them out before staking.
+Core Chain's implementation of BTC native staking is completely non-custodial, i.e., users can keep their BTC assets on the Bitcoin network without bridging them out before staking.
 Users are required to perform only the following steps:

 * Send a BTC transaction to their own address, and lock up the output whose amount is intended to stake on Core blockchain by using the Bitcoin native timelock feature.
 Besides, the transaction should also contain an `op_return` output in which users can designate the Core validator address to stake to and a `reward address` to receive CORE rewards.
 For details to compose such a staking transaction, please refer to the [transaction design](design.md).